databricks/terraform-provider-databricks/CONTRIBUTING.md

 After installing the necessary software for building provider from sources, you should be able to run `make coverage` to run the tests and see the coverage.

 ## Package organization for Providers
 We are migrating the resource from SDKv2 to Plugin Framework provider and hence both of them exist in the codebase.
-For uniform code convention, readability and development, they are defined under internal directory under root as:
+For uniform code convention, readability and development, they are organized in the `internal/providers` directory under root as follows:
+- `common`: Contains the changes that `depends` on both internal/providers/sdkv2 and internal/providers/pluginfw packages, eg: `GetProviderServer`.
-- `common/provider`: This package contains the changes common to both the providers example provider factory and tests
+- `internal`: Contains the changes `used by` both internal/providers/sdkv2 and internal/providers/pluginfw packages, eg: `GetProviderName`.
-  - imports are declared as:
-  	- `pluginframeworkprovider` "github.com/databricks/terraform-provider-databricks/internal/pluginframework/provider"
-	  - `sdkv2provider` "github.com/databricks/terraform-provider-databricks/internal/sdkv2/provider"
-- `sdkv2/provider`: This package contains the changes related to only sdkv2 provider and shouldn't depend on pluginframework provider
+- `pluginfw`: Contains the changes specific to Plugin Framework.
+This package shouldn't depend on sdkv2 or common.
-- `pluginframework/provider`: This package contains the changes related to only plugin framework provider and shouldn't depend on sdkv2
+- `sdkv2`: Contains the changes specific to SDKv2.
+This package shouldn't depend on pluginfw or common.

-Note: Common dependencies for both providers will go into the internal/common/provider package.

 ## Debugging